orso081980/Track-email-plugin/README.md

-# Track feedback sent by email
+# Track feedbacks sent by email

 The plugin works with the following shortcodes: